litmuschaos/litmus/docs/experiments/categories/aws/ec2-terminate-by-tag.md

-# EC2 Terminate By ID
+# EC2 Terminate By Tag

 It contains tunable to execute the `ec2-terminate-by-tag` experiment.
 This experiment stop the given ec2 instance and restart after waiting for the specified `TOTAL_CHAOS_DURATION` duration.